 D. Turkmenistan

 Formal EU-Turkmenistan relations emerged in 1997, and the two parties signed a PCA in 1998.
-Since 2004 all EU Member States and Turkmenistan have already ratified the PCA.
+Since 2004, all EU Member States and Turkmenistan have already ratified the PCA.
 Ratification by the European Parliament is the final remaining requirement to finalise it.
 Parliament has refused to give its consent to ratification of the EU-Turkmenistan PCA because of its deep concern over the short-term benchmarks for Turkmenistan’s progress on human rights and fundamental freedoms.
 Therefore, bilateral EU-Turkmenistan relations are currently governed by the 2010 Interim Trade Agreement.
+In March 2024, Turkmenistan and the EU signed a Protocol to the PCA in Brussels, which marked a crucial step towards strengthening their partnership and paved the way for enhanced cooperation.

 E. Tajikistan

-The EU’s engagement with Tajikistan has developed significantly since the country’s independence from the USSR in 1992.
+The EU’s engagement with Tajikistan has developed significantly.
 The current legal framework for EU-Tajikistan relations is the PCA signed in October 2004, which entered into force in January 2010.
 Parliament consented to the conclusion of the PCA in 2009, but called for improvements in human rights, corruption, health and education.
 The PCA contributed to the enhancement of bilateral cooperation and raised the EU’s profile in Tajikistan, setting out a platform for political dialogue and aiming to promote bilateral trade and economic relations.
-It also includes articles on cooperation on migration and on the fight against money laundering, drugs and terrorism.
+It also includes articles on cooperation, on migration and on the fight against money laundering, drugs and terrorism.

 Tajikistan is an important EU partner currently facing several challenges, such as the impact of international sanctions and the return of many Tajik migrants from Russia following its invasion of Ukraine, the critical human rights situation and a strong interest in joining the GSP+ trade preferential scheme.
 Following the Taliban takeover in Afghanistan, Tajikistan has been hosting thousands of Afghan refugees.
 The country is committed to fighting the spread of extremism and radicalism in Central Asia.

 At the beginning of 2023, the EU and Tajikistan started negotiations on an EPCA.
 The 10th meeting of the EU-Tajikistan Cooperation Council was held in June 2023 in Luxembourg.
 Since then, contacts have been initiated to begin the EPCA negotiations, following the example of other Central Asian countries.
 The EU is encouraging Tajikistan to improve its record on fundamental freedoms and respect for human rights.
-The 14th Human Right Dialogue took place in December 2023 and focused on strengthening cooperation between the Government of Tajikistan and civil society.
+In April 2024, the EU and Tajikistan held the third round of negotiations in Dushanbe.
+The 15th Human Rights Dialogue took place in November 2024.

-In June 2016, the European Parliament adopted a very critical resolution on the situation of prisoners of conscience in Tajikistan, expressing deep concerns about the deterioration of human rights, the increased number of detentions and arrests of human rights activists, political opponents and their family members and severe restrictions on the independent media.
+Parliament is very critical of the deterioration of human rights, the increased number of detentions and arrests of human rights activists, political opponents and their family members and severe restrictions on the independent media.

 F. Mongolia